-We are appointed us Lead Designer to enable efficient delivery of the transport strategy, civils and highways design.
+We are appointed under Balfour Beatty as Lead Designer to enable efficient delivery of the transport strategy, civils and highways design.
 Our main objective is to create a setting for the buildings that encourages connectivity, with an emphasis on pedestrians and enhancing the existing landscaping.

 The new Student Centre building is set to be the new ‘heart of campus’ with the public realm being used to open up the site and create an attractive university frontage with a large public square at the entrance.
 We are working closely and collaboratively with both design teams for the Student Centre and Engineering Innovation Centre building alongside the landscape architects and Lancashire County Council.
-Providing advice to both stakeholders and Lancashire County Council highway authority, producing an overall transport strategy and S278 design.
+We have provided advice to both stakeholders and Lancashire County Council highway authority, producing an overall transport strategy report and S278 designs.

-We have developed a BIM Model to show the public realm alongside all buildings.
-This gives the University a holistic view of their whole campus and assisted the presentation for consultation events.
+To provide added value to the client we developed a BIM Model to show the public realm alongside all buildings.
+This gave the University a holistic view of their whole campus and assisted with the presentation for consultation events.
 It also allowed us as designers to see all existing and proposed utilities to prevent clashes across a complex site.